Allam0053/chat-websocket-nodejs/README.md

 3. Run tailwind css builder with `yarn tw-dev`
 4. Run server with `yarn server`
 5. Run client with `yarn client`

+## How To Play
+1. Press WASD to move
+2. Left click to attack with rotation